Multiplicity one theorems: the Archimedean case: A uniform formulation

-where $V_{K}$ is the underlying $(\g_\C,K)$-module of $V$, similarly for $V'_{K'}$.
-Therefore, a $(\g_\C,K)$-module version of Theorem \ref{thm:mainA} should hold.
-Consequently, we expect the theorem to remain true whenever $V$ and $V'$ are irreducible admissible representations. \end{remark} \vsp For any (smooth) manifold $M$, denote by $\con^{-\infty}(M)$ the space of generalized functions on $M$, which by definition consists of continuous linear functionals on $\RD_c^\infty(M)$, the space of (complex) smooth densities on $M$ with compact supports.
+We first introduce some general notation which will be used throughout the paper.
+For any (smooth) manifold $M$, denote by $\con^{-\infty}(M)$ the space of generalized functions on $M$, which by definition consists of continuous linear functionals on $\RD_c^\infty(M)$, the space of (complex) smooth densities on $M$ with compact supports.
 The latter is equipped with the usual inductive smooth topology.

-By (a version of) the Gelfand-Kazhdan criterion, Theorem \ref{thm:mainA} is a consequence of the following result.
-See Proposition \ref{gkmo}.
+For any locally closed subset $Z$ of $M$, denote by